treeverse/lakeFS/docs/integrations/unity_catalog.md

 ## Overview

-Databricks Unity Catalog is a centralized data governance platform for managing your data lakes.
+Databricks Unity Catalog serves as a centralized data governance platform, enabling efficient management of your data lakes.
-Using Unity Catalog you can easily search for and find data assets across all workspaces using a unified catalog.
+Through the Unity Catalog, you can seamlessly search for and locate data assets across all workspaces via a unified catalog.
-Using Unity Catalog's external tables feature, it's possible to register a lakeFS-exported Delta Lake table and access it from the unified catalog.
+Leveraging the external tables feature within Unity Catalog, you can register a Delta Lake table exported from lakeFS and access it through the unified catalog.
-The following step-by-step guide will walk you through the step of configuring a [Lua hook]({% link howto/hooks/lua.md %}) that exports Delta Lake tables from lakeFS, and then registers them in Unity Catalog.
+The subsequent step-by-step guide will lead you through the process of configuring a [Lua hook]({% link howto/hooks/lua.md %}) that exports Delta Lake tables from lakeFS, and subsequently registers them in Unity Catalog.

 ## Prerequisites

-Before starting, make sure you have:
+Before starting, ensure you have the following:

 1. Access to Unity Catalog
 2. An active lakeFS installation with S3 as the backing storage, and a repository in this installation.